cilium/cilium/Documentation/observability/metrics.rst

-``identity``          All Cilium security identity labels ``namespace``         Kubernetes namespace name ``pod``               Kubernetes pod name ``pod-short``         Short version of the Kubernetes pod name.
+``identity``          All Cilium security identity labels ``namespace``         Kubernetes namespace name ``pod``               Kubernetes pod name ``pod-short``         Deprecated, will be removed in Cilium 1.14 - use ``workload-name|pod`` instead.
+Short version of the Kubernetes pod name.
 Typically the deployment/replicaset name.
 ``dns``               All known DNS names of the source or destination (comma-separated) ``ip``                The IPv4 or IPv6 address ``reserved-identity`` Reserved identity label.